-Following earlier extensions in 2013, 2014 and 2016, the Company and the lenders agreed on September 21, 2018 to extend the revolving term of the Citi Warehouse Agreement to September 21, 2020.
+Following earlier extensions in 2013, 2014, 2016 and 2018, the Company and the lenders agreed on December 18, 2020 to extend the revolving term of the Citi Warehouse Agreement to December 18, 2022.
 At the conclusion of the revolving period, at the election of either the borrower or the lender, the loans are to amortize for an additional one year, and then become due in full.
 Loans under the Citi Warehouse Agreement bear interest during the revolving period at a floating rate equal to one-month LIBOR plus 3.00%, but in all events no less than 3.75% per year, and during the amortization period (if any) at a floating rate equal to one-month LIBOR plus 4.00%, but in all events no less than 4.75% per year.
 The loans are subject to acceleration upon the occurrence of certain defined events of default.
-In connection with the 2018 renewal of the Citi Warehouse Agreement, we paid a closing fee of \$730,000.
+In connection with the renewals of the Citi Warehouse Agreement in 2018 and 2020, we paid closing fees of \$730,000 and \$1,000,000, respectively, in each case representing a fee calculated as the product of 0.5% and the fractional number of years by which the revolving period was extended.

-The maximum principal amount of indebtedness under the Citi Warehouse Agreement during 2019 was \$100 million.
-During 2019, the Company paid \$502.6 million of principal and \$2.5 million of interest on such debt.
-As of April 27, 2020, the principal amount owed was \$63.8 million.
-The Company intends to incur additional indebtedness under the Citi Warehouse Agreement from time to time as it purchases motor vehicle receivables from dealers
+The maximum principal amount of indebtedness under the Citi Warehouse Agreement during 2020 was \$100 million.
+During 2020, the Company paid \$197.7 million of principal and \$1.4 million of interest on such debt.
+As of April 27, 2021, the principal amount owed was \$96.8 million.
+The Company intends to incur additional indebtedness under the Citi Warehouse Agreement from time to time as it purchases motor vehicle receivables from dealers.

 CPS Leasing.
 The Company holds 80% of the outstanding shares of the capital stock of CPS Leasing, Inc. ("CPSL").
 The remaining 20% of CPSL is held by Charles E. Bradley, Jr., who is the chief executive officer and chairman of the board of directors of the Company.
 CPSL engaged in the equipment leasing business, and is currently in the process of liquidation as its leases come to term.
 The Company financed the operations of CPSL by making operating advances and by advancing to CPSL the fraction of the purchase prices of its leased equipment that CPSL did not borrow under its lines of credit.
-The aggregate amounts of the advances made by the Company and outstanding to CPSL as of December 31, 2017, 2018 and 2019, were approximately \$186,000, \$153,000, and \$122.000, respectively.
+The aggregate amounts of the advances made by the Company and outstanding to CPSL as of December 31, 2018, 2019 and 2020, were approximately \$153,000, \$122,000, and \$90,000, respectively.

 Subordinated Notes.
 Director William Roberts on December 3, 2007 purchased \$4,000,000 of unsecured subordinated three-year notes directly from the Company.
-The interest rate was determined by negotiation, and Mr. Roberts and the Company have agreed to a series of successive extensions of such indebtedness, with interest paid at 10% per annum throughout the years 2016 through 2018.
-The Company in the years 2017 and 2018 paid interest of \$400,000 per year on such notes, and in 2019 paid interest of \$33,333, in accordance with those terms.
+The interest rate was determined by negotiation, and Mr. Roberts and the Company have agreed to a series of successive extensions of such indebtedness, with interest paid at 10% per annum throughout the year 2018.
+The Company in 2018 paid interest of \$400,000 on such notes, and in 2019 paid interest of \$33,333, in accordance with those terms.
 The Company repaid the notes in full on February 1, 2019.